JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 to be preferentially picked up by the given julia version. i.e. in the same folder, a `Manifest-v1.11.toml` would be used by v1.11 and `Manifest.toml` by every other julia version.
 This makes managing environments for multiple julia versions at the same time easier.
+To create such a manifest it is recommended rename an already generated manifest, rather than start with an empty file.

 # Improved tab completion and hinting in the REPL
 *Ian Butterworth*, *Shuhei Kadowaki*